 With this practice, we gain awareness of a natural calm, one that is eternally present within and around us.
 During a meditation, one might notice plenty of restlessness.
 But there are moments of ease too, providing rest and renewal to the individual.
 Avoiding labelling a meditation ‘good’ or ‘bad’ is wise as it encourages an openness and curiosity about what is experienced.

 Many new meditators report that their new practice has not just calmed their minds, but also made them sharper and more effective, increasing their creativity, insightfulness and empathy.
 These experiences are as universal and human as the presence of an active mind.

-The School of Meditation runs four-week Introductory Courses throughout the year, the next one starts on February 24th.
+The School of Meditation runs four-week Introductory Courses throughout the year.
 Click here for more information and to book.